Velyn-N/Velyn-N/Hardware.md

 ## My Server

 My Server is shared between me and some friends. <br>
-Next to some Gameservers we have there it's used to host Databases, small Java Applications as well as the main Wildfly Application Server for my Website.<br>
+Next to some Gameservers it's used to host Databases, small Java Applications as well as the main Wildfly Application Server for my Website.<br>
 <br>
 The Server is hosted by [Hetzner](https://www.hetzner.com/de/)